 Original country-flavored tunes

-Bradley Cole Smith, lead singer and songwriter of Doublewide, has been a fixture on the Atlanta music scene since the early 1990's.
+Bradley Cole Smith has been a fixture on the Atlanta music scene since the early 1990's.
 As a songwriter, he has been featured in films and television.
 As a performer, he has shared the stage with numerous artists including Sheryl Crow, Blues Traveler, Sister Hazel, Edwin McCain, Taj Mahal, Dwight Yoakum and Jerry Jeff Walker.
 He just completed recording an EP of original tunes with long-time bandmate Nelson Nolen and a cast of friends, old and new.
 The EP is set for release in the spring of 2017.

 10th Letter Ensemble*2:45PM - 3:45PM